-- From the System Utilities screen, select System Configuration > BIOS/Platform Configuration (RBSU) > Server Security > Secure Boot Settings > Advanced Secure Boot Options > DB - Allowed Signatures Database > Export Signature > HPE UEFI Secure Boot 2016 DB Key. - 2.
+- From the System Utilities screen, select System Configuration > BIOS/Platform Configuration (RBSU) > Server Security > Secure Boot Settings > Advanced Secure Boot Options > DB Allowed Signatures Database > Export Signature > HPE UEFI Secure Boot 2016 DB Kev. - 2.
 Select the entry you want to export.

-- A File Explorer screen shows attached media devices. - 3.
-Do one of the following: - Select an attached media device where you want to export the file, and then continue selecting the menu path for the certificate file.
+- 3. Do one of the following: - Select an attached media device where you want to export the file, and then continue selecting the menu path for the certificate file.
 Press Enter after each selection. - To export to a new file, press +, and then enter a file name.